 Does the shop have certification?

 Various independent organisations issue certificates to secure web shops.
-In Belgium and Luxembourg, this is done by BeCommerce (www.becommerce.be) and in the Netherlands by the Stichting Thuiswinkel Waarborg [Home Shopping Guarantee Foundation] (https://www.thuiswinkel.org/).
+In Belgium and Luxembourg, this is done by BeCommerce and in the Netherlands by the Stichting Thuiswinkel Waarborg [Home Shopping Guarantee Foundation].
 When the web shop is inspected by one of these organisations, it can post the logo of that organisation on his home page.
-You can search on the website of BeCommerce and the Stichting Thuiswinkel Waarborg whether the web shop is a member of those organisations.
+You can search on the website of BeCommerce and the Stichting Thuiswinkel Waarborg (Home Shopping Guarantee foundation) whether the web shop is a member of those organisations.

-There are various authorities working on enhancing security on the Internet in Belgium.
-If you want more information, you can always go to our website for the Internet security file or to the website of CERT, the Belgian public service for cyber security.
-The website www.safeinternetbanking.be, a cooperative of all Belgian banks, provides useful tips on online shopping.
+There are various authorities working on enhancing security on the internet in Belgium.
+If you want more information, you can always go to our website for the internet security file or to safeonweb.be, a website created by the Centre for Cyber Security Belgium.